National Museum of Crime and Punishment (2008-2015)

-Opened on May 23, 2008, The Crime Museum is dedicated to providing the public with a comprehensive perspective on all aspects of the crime and punishment process, including law enforcement, forensic science, and crime scene investigation.
+Opened on May 23, 2008, The Crime Museum operated at this location until 2015 with exhibits dedicated to providing the public with a comprehensive perspective on all aspects of the crime and punishment process, including law enforcement, forensic science, and crime scene investigation.
+Most of the museum's collection can now be viewed at the Alcatraz East Crime Museum in Pigeon Forge.

 Backstory and Context